3liz/lizmap-documentation/source/publish/configuration/legend.rst

 To overcome this lack Lizmap offers a simple way to not display some layers.

-Not to display one or more layers of QGIS project in the legend of the Web map, just put these layers in a group called ``hidden``.
-All the layers in this group will not be visible in the Web application.
+Not to display one or more layers of QGIS project in the legend of the Web map, there is two ways:

+* Create a group in your legend called ``hidden`` an put your layer into this group.
+This group (and its layers) won't be displayed in Lizmap.
+* Or use the check box :guilabel:`Hide in legend` in :menuselection:`Lizmap --> Layers` for the specific layer.

 This feature can be used for: